jimgammell/simple-transformer-pipeline-for-sca/README.md

+# A Simple Transformer Pipeline for Full-Key Side-Channel Attacks on Uncropped Datasets

 - Project can be installed by cloning to some directory, creating environment with Python 3.11, and typing `pip install -e .`.
 - `experiments` directory contains entrypoints and experiment-specific configuration/methods
   - `train_supervised_model.py` -- entrypoint for training models